vhvb1989/R2/README.md

 # R2
-A service that uses GPT to produce automatic content from event sources
+A service that uses GPT-4 to produce automatic content from event sources